johnwason/vcpkg-action/README.md

     # Additional string to add to cache key.
 If using a build matrix or building different configurations
     # on the same operating system, be sure to include an additional cache key to separate the caches. (optional)
     cache-key: ''
+    # vcpkg revision to checkout
+    # A valid git ref; if empty, it defaults to the latest vcpkg stable release.
+    revision: ''

 ```